matrix-org/matrix.org/README.md

 ## Building the website

-Install [Zola](https://www.getzola.org), clone the repo, and from the root of the repo type
+Install the latest version of [Zola](https://www.getzola.org), clone the repo, and from the root of the repo type

 ```